Gigaspaces/xap-docs/site/content/xap121/web-processing-unit-container.markdown

 ---

-{{% ssummary  %}}{{% /ssummary %}}

-OpenSpaces integration with the Service Grid allows you to deploy web applications (packaged as a WAR file) onto the Service Grid.
+XAP's integration with the Service Grid allows you to deploy web applications (packaged as a WAR file) onto the Service Grid.
 The integration is built on top of the [Service Grid Processing Unit Container](./deploying-onto-the-service-grid.html).

 The integration allows you to make use of the following Service Grid features: